biocypher/biochatter-paper/manuscript.md

 The benchmarking framework implements a matrix of component combinations using the parameterisation feature of Pytest [@pytest].
 This allows the automated evaluation of all possible combinations of components, such as LLMs, prompts, and datasets.
+We ran the benchmarks on a MacBook Pro Max with an M3 Max chip with 40-core GPU and 128GB or RAM.
-As a default, we run each test five times to account for the stochastic nature of LLMs.
+As a default, we ran each test five times to account for the stochastic nature of LLMs.
 We generally set the temperature to the lowest value possible for each model to decrease fluctuation.

 The Pytest matrix uses a hash-based system to evaluate whether a model-dataset combination has been run before.
 Briefly, the hash is calculated from the dictionary representation of the test parameters, and the test is skipped if the combination of hash and model name is already present in the database.
 This allows automatic running of all tests that have been newly added or modified.